SparrowZheyuan18/sparrowzheyuan18.github.io/_pages/about.md

 Others
 ------

 When I'm not doing research, I’m passionate about sports, especially basketball and track and field.
 I hold the standing long jump record at Tsinghua University (3.22m).
-I also love music, reading, and movies, which keep me thoughtful, enthusiastic, and fulfilling.
+I love music, reading, and movies, which keep me thoughtful, enthusiastic, and fulfilling.